UnitTestBot/jacodb/README.md

     val cp1 = database.classpath(buildDir) // will use new version of compiled results in buildDir
 ```

-If `JcClasspath` requested with libraries which are not indexed yet, then they will be indexed before and then
-returned new instance of set.
+If there is a request for a `JcClasspath` instance containing the libraries, which haven't been indexed yet, the indexing process is triggered and the new instance of the `JcClasspath` set is returned.

 ```kotlin
     val database = jcdb {